 Geriatric Psychiatry Specialty Clinic

 This rotation is a 12 month longitudinal clinical experience focusing on for the care of older patients suffering from cognitive and neuropsychiatric illnesses.
 Geriatric psychiatry fellows work under the direct supervision of Geriatric Psychiatry faculty.
-The clinic serves as a training site for medical students from the Yale University School of Medicine, PharmD students, PGY2 Yale residents and Geriatric Medicine fellows.
+The clinic serves as a training site for medical students from the Yale University School of Medicine, PharmD students, PGY2 Yale residents, Geriatric Medicine fellows, and Neuropsychology trainees.
 Fellows play an active role in the education of trainees from these diverse disciplines.
 Case based teaching includes interdisciplinary perspectives and review of pertinent evidence based literature.

 The Yale-Alzheimer's Disease Research Unit (ADRU)